jankuss/genq/README.md

 ## Notes on the subset parser

 The subset parser is written for the specific structures of data classes as defined [here](#defining-data-classes).
 Thus, there may be parsing errors if the code does not follow the expected structure.
 While the parser is generally robust when encountering unparsable code, there may be cases where it fails to parse the code correctly.
-If you encounter such a case, please open an [issue](https://github.com/jankuss/genq/issues)
+If you encounter such a case, please open an [issue](https://github.com/jankuss/genq/issues/new) with the code that caused the error.

 ## Downsides of `genq`